ESS Topline Series

 - 5. Europeans' Personal and Social Wellbeing

-- 6. Social Inequalities in Health and their Determinants (also available in French and Spanish)
+- 6. Social Inequalities in Health and their Determinants (also available in French, German and Spanish)

-- 7. Attitudes towards Immigration and their Antecedents (also available in Spanish)
+- 7. Attitudes towards Immigration and their Antecedents (also available in Hebrew and Spanish)

 Country-specific booklets from the ESS Topline Findings series are also available.
 Currently there are two issues available in the series, Policing by Consent in the UK (using data from Round 5 of the ESS) and Experiences and Expressions of Ageism in the UK (using data from Round 4 of the ESS).